 How is green coffee prepared?

-- For one cup of green coffee you will need approximately 7 grams of coffee, which is about two teaspoons.
+- For one cup of coffee, you will need approximately 7 grams, which is about two teaspoons.

 - Pour over with boiling water and brew for about 5 minutes.